 Show film and use the discussion prompts afterwards.
 Email firstname.lastname@example.org if you would like to download a copy of this film.

-If you were in a similar situation to any of those shown in the film what do you think you would do?
+If you were in the same situation as some of the people in the film what do you think you would do?

 What are the issues where you live?
-How do these issues affect you?
+How do they affect you?

-Is it harder for young people to have a voice?
-Why, why not?
+Is it harder for children to have a voice than adults?